xqyww123/phi-system/Readme.md

 The verification and the certified programming is lifted by data refinement onto an abstract domain.
 Therefore even when the certification is down to concrete semantics of low-level languages, the verification and the programming are always stay in abstraction and able to focus on the algorithm itself.

+Expressiveness: higher-order sequential and predicative separation logic combined with hybrid logic for the data refinement, terminable state monad for semantic formalization.
+Nontermination (coinductive-based like iTree) and coarse-grand concurrency are left for the future.
+The current aim of the project is to facilate and simplify formal verification in industrial scenario particularly smart contract.

 **The development is still in progress and the system is not ready for any use.**
 We release the current development as a preview and look for cooperators and contributors.